 That is, in short, have a client attraction strategy.
 A strategy you can tweak and improve.

-To speed up your success of your blog (website), get the site strategy, writing advice, tech tips and orderly steps in the book I wrote, The Coaching Site Guide.
+To speed up your success of your blog (website), get the site strategy, writing advice, tech tips and orderly steps in the book I wrote, The Coaching Website Guide.